dkochmanski/charming-clim/README.md

 # Writing new CLIM backend

-This work is meant as a showcase how to write new McCLIM backends.
+This work is meant as a showcase how to write new McCLIM backend.
 To make it more interesting to me I'm writing it using `cl-charms` library which is a Common Lisp library for `ncurses` - console manipulation library for UNIX systems.
 During development I'm planning to make notes about necessary steps.
 If